vectordotdev/vector/website/docs/reference/transforms/geoip.md

 ### database

-Path to the MaxMind GeoIP2 or GeoLite2 binary database file (`.mmdb).
+Path to the MaxMind GeoIP2 or GeoLite2 binary city database file (`GeoLite2-City.mmdb`).
+Other databases, such as the the country database are not supported.

 </Field>